fredemmott/sidewalk/README.md

 * Parameters in the url are standard named regular expression captures - no custom syntax.
-* By default, there's no explicit view support - include {Sidewalk::ControllerMixins::ViewTemplates} to get support for ERB, HAML, and RXhp - and it's easy to add support for other languages.
+* By default, there's no explicit view support - include Sidewalk::ControllerMixins::ViewTemplates to get support for ERB, HAML, and RXhp - and it's easy to add support for other languages.

 There is little magic, and you don't need to use it: